 What are Patents?

-U.S Patents and Trademark Office (USPTO) is vested with the authority for grant of patents.
+U.S Patents and Trademark Office (USPTO) is vested with the authority to grant patents.
 They generally remain in force for a period of 20 years.
-Think of patent as a contract between the inventor and the government.
+Think of it as a contract between the inventor and the government.
 The government grants complete protection and exclusivity of the invention in exchange for the total disclosure of the design and science behind the patent.
 Upon expiry of the patented period, the patent enters the public domain and remains free for use without leading to infringement violations.
 It is upon the inventor to make the most of his patent during the designated period.
 Licencing is one of the most common and convenient ways of harnessing maximum potential out of this arrangement.